 In this post, we will dig into this world.
 What does it look like when I want to provide my technology in more than one cloud provider?
 What does it mean when I need to provision and manage production infrastructure in more than one cloud provider?

 It depends on the problem you are in the business of solving.
 If a major cloud provider dipping their toes into your industry is a major threat, maybe it makes sense.
 Or if complete fault tolerance is necessary for your business, replicating your infrastructure in a “hot-hot” fashion to multiple cloud providers might be of interest to you.

 It all comes down to your business, the product you are offering, and the expectations of your users.
 Those three factors will play into whether multi-cloud is of importance or not.

-But, at a high level, what are the real advantages and disadvantages of multi-cloud?
+But, at a high level, what are the real benefits of multi-cloud infrastructure?

 1. Support different use cases and customer demands.

 Customers like to have choices.
 Not so many choices that it’s overwhelming, but enough to feel flexibility.
 This is very prevalent if you are building any kind of platform or platform as a service offering.
 Your users will eventually ask if you can run your technology in AWS, GCP, or Azure.

 Why?
 Maybe they view Amazon as a competitor and want to avoid directly or indirectly giving money to their competition via AWS.
 Perhaps they have credits in GCP that would make using your technology over there more cost-effective.
 It’s possible their entire engineering team is only familiar with Azure.
 So they don’t want to introduce a learning curve by adding another provider.